1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 - Leave guaranteed by contract

-- Information about the COVID-19 including what it is, what the symptoms are, and how it spreads.
+- Information about COVID-19 including what it is, what the symptoms are, and how it spreads, emphasizing the fact that infectious particles can remain suspended in the air for hours and after the infected person has left the area.

 - The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be effective.